thecarpetjasp/passfind/README.md

 Before you can begin using PassFind - you will need BreachDirectory's FREE API key.

-Head on over to [https://rapidapi.com/rohan-patra/api/breachdirectory](https://rapidapi.com/rohan-patra/api/breachdirectory) or visit [breachdirectory.org](https://breachdirectory.org) and go to API.
+Head on over to [https://rapidapi.com/rohan-patra/api/breachdirectory](https://rapidapi.com/rohan-patra/api/breachdirectory) or visit [breachdirectory.org](https://breachdirectory.org) and click API.
 From there, create your free account.

 Once your account is set up, head back to [https://rapidapi.com/rohan-patra/api/breachdirectory](https://rapidapi.com/rohan-patra/api/breachdirectory) and click on **subscribe**.
 Once you've subscribed, your API key should now be valid.
 You API key can be found under **GET Index** labelled *X-RapidAPI-Key*.
 You can copy your API on the right hand side of the page under **Code Snippet** where once again it is labelled *X-RapidAPI-Key*.